coryshain/dnnseg/README.md

 ## Installation

 Install DNNSeg by cloning this repository.
-In addition, DNNSeg requires the Python libraries tensorflow, pandas, scpiy, scikit-learn, librosa, and seaborn, along with their dependencies.
-These can be installed using pip or conda.
+To install python dependencies, install [anaconda](https://www.anaconda.com/), then run the following commands from this repository root to create a new conda environment:

+    conda env create -f conda_cdr.yml

-Furthermore, for models using cochleagram-based acoustic representations, you will need to install the pycochleagram library by running the following in the repository root:
+In addition, for models using cochleagram-based acoustic representations, you will need to install the pycochleagram library by first activating the `dnnseg` environment

+    conda activate dnnseg

+and running the following in the repository root:

     git clone https://github.com/mcdermottLab/pycochleagram.git;
     cd pycochleagram;
     python setup.py install

+The `dnnseg` environment needs to be activated (as above) before running DNNSeg.

 ## Data Setup